Easy Gardening: Ginger

 Overview

-This publication on how to grow ginger in Texas covers planting, care, harvesting, nutrition, and serving suggestions.
+This 2-page publication on how to grow ginger in Texas covers planting, care, harvesting, nutrition, and serving suggestions.

 The ginger plant (Zingiber officinale) is grown for its aromatic, pungent, and spicy rhizomes, which are often referred to as ginger roots.